They Came from the Shadows: Release

 On July 21, 2009, They Came from the Shadows was announced for release in two months' time.
 Alongside this, the album's track listing and artwork were posted online.
 On August 5, 2009, "Skate or Die" was posted online, followed by "Don't Want to Go" on September 4, 2009.
 They Came from the Shadows was made available for streaming on September 6, 2009 through the band's Myspace profile, before being released on September 15, 2009.
 The following day, a music video was released for "Skate or Die".
-In October and November 2009, the band went on tour with Cobra Skulls; both bands continued on the West Cost with the Lawrence Arms.
+In October and November 2009, the band went on tour with Cobra Skulls; both bands continued on the West Coast with the Lawrence Arms.
 On January 18, 2010, a music video was released for "Bigger Than Kiss".
 In April and May 2010, the band went on a US tour with NOFX and No Use for a Name frontman Tony Sly, and performed at the Punk Rock Bowling Tournament festival.
 Following appearances at Insubordination Fest and Interpunk American Skate Fest, they went on a West Coast tour with Banner Pilot in July 2010.
 In August 2010, the band went on an East Coast and Midwest tour with the Mighty Mighty Bosstones and the Flatliners.
 They supported labelmates Me First and the Gimme Gimmes on their short East Coast tour in October 2010.